 As for the wine drinking, enjoy yourself this holiday season.
-But perhaps kickstart your health in 2020 with a dry January pledge.
+But perhaps kickstart your health with a dry January pledge.

 We know this saying is overused, if not a bit clichéd.
 But hear us out.
 Self-care can do wonders for your mental health, from decreasing stress to preventing burnout.

 So use your HSA to finally spring for the braces you've always wanted.
 (Your sparking new smile will thank you!)
 Or finally make a commitment to your mental health.
 You could also spring for an HSA eligible massage to ease your aches and pains, given that you have a letter of medical necessity, of course.

 Focus on your budget

 Nearly 20% of Americans said they had considered skipping or actually skipped a doctor's visit for necessary health care due to financial reasons, according to a study from the American Psychological Association.